lucas-ti/PRdUino/README.md

 Instructions for compiling:

-After creating your .ino file, copy into the Energia directory and compile into a PRU executable by executing the compile script:
+After creating your .ino file, copy it into the Energia directory.
+Make the compile script executable by executing the following command.

+chmod +x compile.sh

+Compile into a PRU executable by executing the compile script:

 ./compile.sh